kmwtechnology/lucille/doc/site/content/en/docs/operations/log-analysis.md

 In the per-stage metrics, you might see:
 ```
 Stage create-grouping-key metrics.
 Docs processed: 286106.
-Stage attach-search-radius metrics.
+Stage apply-category-filter metrics.
 Docs processed: 953.
-Stage append-grouping-context-key metrics.
+Stage enrich-metadata metrics.
 Docs processed: 100097.
 ```

 This happens because of **conditional execution**.
 Each stage can have a `conditions` block that determines whether it processes a given document.
 A stage with conditions that match only a subset of documents will show a lower count.
 In this example:
 - `create-grouping-key` processes all 286,106 documents (no conditions, or conditions that always match)
-- `attach-search-radius` processes only 953 documents (its conditions match only a small subset)
+- `apply-category-filter` processes only 953 documents (its conditions match only a small subset)
-- `append-grouping-context-key` processes 100,097 documents (its conditions match about a third)
+- `enrich-metadata` processes 100,097 documents (its conditions match about a third)

 This is normal and expected.
 It does NOT indicate errors or skipped documents.